 Personal Data will be stored in accordance with applicable laws and kept as long as needed to carry out the purposes described in this Policy or as otherwise required by applicable law (for example, to provide you with a service you have requested or to comply with applicable legal, tax or accounting requirements).

 We do not keep any Personal Data longer than 13 months.
 In fact, most products and services have automated deletion processes that delete your data much earlier, e.g., after 92 or in some cases 185 days.
 Only for some statistical analyses we store some data up to 13 months.
-In other words, any data that can be related to your internet devices are deleted after maximum 13 months.
+In other words, any data that can be related to your internet devices are deleted after a maximum of 13 months.

 8. International Data Transfer